sammijeann/what-the-weather-2/README.md

 This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license.

 ## Description
 This project is an interactive weather app that utilizes the OpenWeatherApi to allow users to see the weather forecasts in different cities.
+I created this app with the assistance of multiple classmates, including Misha and Matt, as well as Xpert AI and Copilot!

 ## Installation
 Download the file and extract data

 ## Usage
 Video Walkthrough: https://drive.google.com/file/d/17gjEOW8YIxivZ9kp1F5TpWt0ixe5pU5V/view?usp=sharing

 Open in an IDE (I used VS Code)
+Open one terminal in root folder, and one terminal in the server folder.
+In the Server terminal, run 'npm run build' and then run 'node dist/server.js' In the root terminal, run 'npm run client:dev'

 ## Contribution
 Keep credits in comments